An Overview of Freight Bill Auditing

 The primary challenges to reliable freight bill auditing include the following:

-Regardless of the challenges your organization has to overcome, the benefits to building a freight bill auditing system are numerous.
+Regardless of the challenges your organization has to overcome, the benefits of building a freight bill auditing system are numerous.

 Benefits of Freight Bill Audits